cphung913/todo-list-app/README.md

 # todo-list-app

-A full-stack to-do list web app built with React/Next.js, TypeScript, Tailwind CSS.
+A full-stack to-do list web app built with React, TypeScript, Tailwind CSS.
 Backend and hosting with Firebase.

 Users can add, delete, and mark tasks as complete.